team-dark-legend/.github/profile/README.md

 Not that long ago, a race of monsters lived below the surface peacefully, hoping for the day they'd see the sun.

-They had underground for centuries due to the BARRIER, a powerful spell that could only be broken by a creature with the powers of a GOD.
+They had been underground for centuries due to the BARRIER, a powerful spell that could only be broken by a creature with the powers of a GOD.
 To achieve that power, the king needed the power of seven human SOULS.

 Close to their goal, a ruthless murderer started causing fear and murder around the reign.
 King ASGORE and many others had disappeared overnight accompanied by the human SOULS, causing the long-missing queen to come back.
-Enraged, UNDYNE, captain of the ROYAL GUARD, spearheaded a rebellion, that banished the QUEEN from the throne and put herself as the EMPRESS of the Underground.
+Enraged by the queen's new policy of non-hostility towards humans, UNDYNE, captain of the ROYAL GUARD, spearheaded a rebellion that banished the QUEEN from the throne and appointed herself as the EMPRESS of the Underground.
 <br></br>
 <br></br>